Establishing and Providing Effective Referrals for Clients: A Toolkit for Family Planning Providers

 |

-Title X agencies should identify other health care and social service agencies serving the same target population, to explore whether having an informal or formal relationship may be mutually beneficial.
+Title X agencies should identify other health care and social service agencies serving the same target population to explore whether having an informal or formal relationship may be mutually beneficial.
+It is important to develop partnerships with community groups, programs, and organizations that represent various sectors and stakeholders, including those addressing social, economic, and environmental factors—the social determinants—that affect sexual and reproductive health.

 Action Steps | Supportive Resources |